bartwell/kick/README.md

 }
 ```

-Implement `OverlayProvider` to decide when your provider should run, which categories it contributes to, and how it updates values via `Kick.overlay.set` inside the supplied coroutine scope.【F:module/logging/overlay/src/commonMain/kotlin/ru/bartwell/kick/module/overlay/core/provider/OverlayProvider.kt†L3-L17】
+Implement `OverlayProvider` to decide when your provider should run, which categories it contributes to, and how it updates values via `Kick.overlay.set` inside the supplied coroutine scope.

 ### Advanced Module Configuration